kevinfoley/SWATEliteForce/ALLCHANGES.md

   * New main menu logo
   * All evidence of Gamespy scrubbed
   * Removed "Check for Patch" button on the join game menu
-  * Cleaned up appearance throughout
   * You can now Un-Ready yourself in CO-OP games.
   * In CO-OP, clicking the Equipment button automatically Un-Readies yourself.
-  * Support in the menu for 5x as many resolutions, including many widescreen resolutions
-  * The menu will now show labels on stuff in widescreen resolution
   * You no longer need a CD-key to publish a game to the Internet server browser.
-  * Restored the vanilla SWAT 4 music (the TSS music is just reused from missions..)
+  * Restored the vanilla SWAT 4 music in the main menu (the TSS music is just reused from missions..)

 ## EQUIPMENT ##